pranxol/Data_analysis_projects/dataquest_projects/README.md

-During the course of Dataquest.io I have done this projects
+During the course of Dataquest.io I had done these projects